-Common Names: cinnamon, cinnamon bark, Ceylon cinnamon, cassia cinnamon, Chinese cinnamon
+Common Names: cinnamon, cinnamon bark, Ceylon cinnamon, cassia cinnamon

-- Cinnamon appears to be safe for most people when taken by mouth in amounts up to 6 grams daily for 6 weeks or less.
-Some people may have allergic reactions to cinnamon or its parts.
+- Cinnamon supplements appear to be safe for most people for short-term use if not taken in large amounts.
+Some people may have allergic reactions to cinnamon.

-- Cinnamon should not be used in place of conventional medical care or to delay seeking care if you are experiencing symptoms that are of concern; this is particularly true if you have diabetes.
+- Cinnamon should not be used in place of conventional medical care or to delay seeking care if you have health problems.
+This is particularly true if you have diabetes.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.